microsoft/Mastering-the-Marketplace/README.md

 # Mastering the Marketplace Technical Learning Series

-This repository contains the hands-on-labs that go along with the technical video courses in the Mastering the Marketplace series.
+This repository contains the hands-on-labs and pointers to self-paced videos that constitute the Mastering the Marketplace series.
 This technical video and lab series is dedicated to helping you bring your solution to the Microsoft Commercial Marketplace.

-These courses are intended for a technical audience and are meant to help you accelerate your onboarding experience.
+These courses are created for a technical audience and are meant to help you accelerate your marketplace onboarding experience.

 ## SaaS Offers